metrorailings/OwlBlog/content/posts/2022-circa-millions-week-6-predictions.md

 Arizona's expected to miss their top two tailbacks as well as their main kicker.
 Tragically, Matt Ammendola will be called again to kick field goals.

+Seattle's largely healthy.

 ##### _Weather_

 Dome affair

 ##### _History_

+Arizona actually fared well against the Seahawks last year.
+The last game was a bit of a wash considering it was largely meaningless, so let's focus on the first game (which took place in Seattle).
+The Cardinals were able to march in there with _Colt McCoy_ and outright dominate the Hawks - they held the ball for roughly 40 minutes.
+Going through the game logs though, it seems the game was competitive up until the middle of the fourth quarter.
+Ultimately, Seattle's downfall came because Russell Wilson and the offense were only able to convert 2 of 11 terminal downs, whereas the Cardinals were able to convert half of their third downs.

+***

+### Seahawks +2.5

+***

+I'm not sure whether I feel comfortable siding with the Seahawks after the way their defense blew chunks last week against Taysom Hill and the Saints.